Benchmark in surveying

 Free Checklist: Successfully gather feedback from your employees

 The step-by-step guide to creating your employee engagement survey.Download

-When deciding which benchmark is the best to use, it’s valuable to ask two critical questions:
+When deciding which benchmark in surveying is the best to use, it’s valuable to ask two critical questions:

 - What do you want to compare your employee survey or engagement survey scores to?

 - How can you use the comparison to help your organisation reach the next level?